GoogleCloudPlatform/generative-ai/gemini/sample-apps/gemini-mesop-cloudrun/README.md

-# Mesop application using Vertex AI Gemini API on Cloud Run
+# Mesop application using Gemini API in Vertex AI on Cloud Run

 |           |                                                |
 | --------- | ---------------------------------------------- |